Syncano/syncano-cli/README.rst

 When registration is successful - the `api_key` will be set in CLI config - and it's ready to use.
-The next step should be - creating an instance - please see below.
+The next step should be - creating an Instance - please see below.

 Instances